 Until very recently, the only method of planetarium projection was the opto-mechanical projector.
 But in recent years, another method has become practical and affordable:

-(b) Digital (computer-driven) projectors, such as the Digistar 3 SP2 which we purchased from Evans and Sutherland, can now produce a detailed, reasonably sharp image of the sky and, for that matter, anything which can be created with a graphics program.
+(b) Digital (computer-driven) projectors, such as the Digistar 3 SP2 that we purchased from Evans and Sutherland, can now produce a detailed, reasonably sharp image of the sky and, for that matter, anything which the mind of man can imagine and can be rendered with a graphics supercomputer.
 Like a traditional planetarium projector, a digital projector is mounted beneath the center of the dome, but since anything, including the Sun, Moon and planets, can be included in the digital image, the dozens of auxiliary projectors usually added to the main projector are not needed.
-We will use an additional projector for Power Point and web-enhanced lectures which do not require full-dome projection, but during full-dome projection, only the Digistar projector is needed.
+We use an additional projector for Power Point and web-enhanced lectures that do not require full-dome projection, but during full-dome projection only the Digistar projector is needed.